The Valentinos: Bobby Womack's success, Harry Womack's death and breakup

 In 1971, Bobby signed with United Artists Records and released his breakthrough album, Communication, which featured the top ten R&B hit, "That's the Way I Feel About Cha", to which the rest of his brothers (the Valentinos) contributed background vocals.
 The brothers featured on several of Womack's other albums over the years including Understanding, Facts of Life and Lookin' for a Love Again, the latter album in which the brothers re-recorded "Lookin' for a Love" in a modern funk setting.
 The remake later shot up to number one R&B and number ten pop becoming the biggest hit the brothers ever sang on, selling over two million copies.
 Bobby Womack later produced a version of "I Can Understand It" for the remaining Valentinos, releasing it on the Clean Records label.
 The song gave the Valentinos some traction again on the R&B charts leading to them appearing on Soul Train where Bobby was a frequent guest.

 However, this period of success was short-lived.
-On March 9, 1974, Harry Womack was shot to death by his girlfriend during a fight while living in Bobby's Los Angeles home.
+On March 9, 1974, Harry Womack was stabbed to death by his girlfriend during a fight while living in Bobby's Los Angeles home.
 Bobby said later that he received a phone call from his oldest brother Friendly, Jr., who told him of what had happened to Harry.
 Bobby was then doing an interview for a local radio station while "Lookin' for a Love" was rising on the charts when he got the call.
 Bobby said he was shocked by the news and tried to escape the building of the station, later landing in a hospital from his fall where he made a full recovery.
 In response, Bobby moved his entire family including parents Friendly and Naomi to California to strengthen a fragile family bond.
 The Valentinos ceased recordings as a group after Harry's death, settling on background work with brother Bobby.